olsh/olsh.github.io/_posts/2019-08-24-iis-custom-error-page.markdown

 Some articles use client redirect, which is not suitable for SEO.
 In this short note, we set up custom errors without code duplication, and all cases will be covered.

-First, we need to create `aspx` pages for 404 and 500 errors, let's keep them simple.
+First, we need to create `aspx` pages for 404 and 500 errors; let's keep them simple.

 {% gist 3b44d8a3b5f0c89b42136ada80d1817f 404.aspx %}